monokal/GAZE/docs/proxy.md

-> _Sorry!
-This page is yet to be published.
-Check back soon._
+> _This documentation is currently incomplete, but feel free to contribute!_